Phone: (910) 396-7951

 - Play Mornings.
 Available on Fort Bragg/Pope Neighborhood Centers and Linden Oaks in Cameron.
 An interactive playgroup to assist parents in learning developmentally appropriate play techniques and to help children improve their social, cognitive, and motor skills.
 Structured activities include singing and dancing, story time, a craft project, and free play time.
 No registration required, but must provide child(ren)’s immunization record(s).

 - Infant Massage.
 This four part class is a hands-on experience where the basic nurturing skills of infant massage will be taught, demonstrated and practiced.
 The class is designed to give parents the skills to help ease stress, increase parents’ special alone and bonding time with their baby, and provide a positive way for any parent to interact with their infant.
 Research has shown that aside from strengthening of the parental bond, massage can help stimulate growth and weight gain, promote brain development and sensory awareness, improve digestion, muscle tone, circulation, relieve physical discomforts such as teething, gas and colic, and help a baby settle and sleep longer.
 Bring a soft blanket and baby of course!
 Registration required.
-Please call 396-5521 or register online.
+Please call 396-5521.

 - 0 to 1 Baby Fun.
 Babies are born ready to learn and you can help!
 This fun, interactive class will show you how babies think, feel, and learn, and how you can make everyday parenting moments count.
 For parents with a baby birth to 12 months old.
 Limited childcare available for older siblings, please call for information.